 Update June 2017 – The Minister of Education is in the process of re-writing the law and regulations regarding homeschooling in Quebec.
 Read the Projet de loi 144 here.
 It is not expected to pass before 2018, perhaps with some modifications.
-The homeschooling community, led by our provincial association (AQED), is working hard to have our voices heard!
+The homeschooling community, led by our provincial association (AQED), is working hard to make sure our voices are heard!

 Meanwhile, the old law applies: